Permaculture projects creatively respond to crisis

 Join our next call

 If you’re a LAND centre or learner member, project or group member, you can register for the next call on the last Wednesday of this month.
-Future calls will be on the last Wednesday of every month, 3 - 4.30pm or 7 - 8.30pm (alternating between the two).
+Future calls will be on the last Wednesday of every month at 3 - 4.30pm.
 LAND network and Permaculture Association group members, please look out for your monthly invitation in your emails.

-Don’t forget there are lots of excellent resources available in our Members Area of the website, including digital past editions of our members’ magazine, Permaculture Works.
+Don’t forget there are lots of excellent resources available in our Members Area of the website, including digital past editions of our members’ journal, Permaculture Works.

 We’ll soon be contacting all member LAND centres to check that your details are up to date as we’re looking to involve you in a promotional boost for LAND as part of this year’s European Day of Sustainable Communities.
 Watch this space!